It Used to Be a Horse Shed—Now It’s a Stylish Pool House and Guest Suite

-Michael Blatt, an architect and family friend, helped take the project to the next level.
+Michael Blatt, an architect with Fung +Blatt and a family friend, helped take the project to the next level.
 His task was to add a bathroom and a dining area.
-But when running in a sewer line turned out to be cost-prohibitive, Blatt found inspiration in a surprising spot ― a state-park bathroom.
-"I knew that [the poolhouse] would be a somewhat primitive structure," he says.
-"I thought of how bathrooms in parks are indoor/outdoor spaces.
-We decided to make this a similar space, with everything exposed and a slightly midcentury modern feeling that relates to the main house."
+But when running in a sewer line turned out to be cost-prohibitive, Blatt found inspiration in a surprising spot―a state-park bathroom.
+“I knew that [the poolhouse] would be a somewhat primitive structure,” he says.
+“I thought of how bathrooms in parks are indoor/outdoor spaces.
+We decided to make this a similar space, with everything exposed and a slightly midcentury modern feeling that relates to the main house.”

-The result is a bathroom that's both elegant and rustic.
-To solve the plumbing problem, Blatt installed an Incinolet (www.incinolet.com or 800/527-5551), an electric toilet that incinerates rather than flushes waste.
+The result is a bathroom that’s both elegant and rustic.
+To solve the plumbing problem, Blatt installed an Incinolet, an electric toilet that incinerates rather than flushes waste.
 A corrugated roof pays homage to the original shed and park shelters.
 Exposed plumbing for the sink and shower is offset by the cantilevered glass wall with its exposed struts.
-"We made it from panes I salvaged from an aircraft factory," Blatt says.
+“We made it from panes I salvaged from an aircraft factory,” Blatt says.